 The Valley of Fire State Park is about 50 miles north-east of Las Vegas in the Mojave desert, Nevada.

 Entrance Fees for Valley of Fire?

-The current entrance fee to the Valley of Fire is $6.00 per car and if you’d like to camp it’s an additional $8.00 on a first come first served basis.
+The current entrance fee to the Valley of Fire is $10.00 per car.
+Camping is an additional $20.00+ $10.00 for sites with utility hook ups on a first come first served basis.